-Canada’s largest food distributor hopes its B.C.-based fleet will spur changes throughout the supply chain.
+Canada’s largest food distributor hopes the addition of the Freightliner eCascadia trucks to its B.C.-based fleet will spur changes throughout the supply chain

 Sysco Canada is now using eight electric trucks in Victoria, B.C.
 Photo: Sysco Canada